olets/zsh-abbr/README.md

 ```

 Note for users migrating from Oh-My-Zsh: [OMZ's Git aliases are shell aliases](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh), not aliases in the Git config.
 To add abbreviations for them, use **Populate**.

+Note that zsh-abbr does not lint the imported abbreviations.
+An effort is made to correctly wrap the expansion in single or double quotes, but it is possible that importing will add an abbreviation with a quotation mark problem in the expansion.
+It is up to the user to double check the result before taking further actions.

 ### Import Fish